kadirtuna/.NETTasks/README.md

 # .NETTasks
-This repo has my completed tasks given a company about some .NET technologies like RabbitMQ, Redis Cache, JWT Token and web api rate limit, pagination as well as a task about microservices architecture.
+This repo has my completed tasks given a company about some .NET technologies like RabbitMQ, Redis Cache, JWT Token and Web API Rate Limit, Pagination as well as a task about Microservices architecture.